 Doctor of Educational Psychology (DEdPsy)

 The Doctor of Educational Psychology (DEdPsy) is a three year full-time course accredited by the British Psychological Society.
-Applications for our September 2024 start date will open on 13 September (closing 15 November).
+Applications for our September 2025 start date are now closed.
+Applications for our September 2026 start date will open in September 2025 and the application timetable will be published on the Association of Educational Psychologists (AEP) website once it is available.

 The degree serves as the entry qualification for professional practice and employment in educational psychology.
 It has been designed to meet the professional training needs of educational psychologists and reflect a shift in orientation in professional training which is implicit in a research degree.